 Ram Rajya, where peace, prosperity, and tranquility reigned, for there was no one to challenge the seat of Ayodhya, literally the land without wars.
 Incidentally in Hindi, “Ayodhya” means “a place where there is no war.”
 Hence “Ram Rajya” is described as an ideal society.

-It is believed that there were not dacoits during his regime.
+It is believed that there were no dacoits during his regime.
 All led a virtuous life.
 Nobody spoke any untruth.
-Anybody could place a bag of gold or jewels even in the main street.
-No one would touch it even.(Last Updated On: July 11, 2020)
+Anybody could place a bag of gold or jewels even on the main street.
+No one would touch it even.(Last Updated On: April 2, 2022)